Who can apply?

 For more information on exact costs visit our Fees page.
 A detailed description of available scholarships and exceptions can be found here.

-Since only about 40 participants can be admitted each year, the organizers select those students who will benefit the most from participation.
-During the selection process, they will examine each student's background and motivation through the motivational letter and an online interview.
-Thus, it is of uttermost importance to write a good motivational letter, explaining your future goals and interests.
+Since only about 30 participants can be admitted each year, the organizers select those students who will benefit the most from participating.
+It is of utmost importance to write a good letter of motivation because it offers us a window into who you are, what your background is and, most importantly, your motivation.
 The letter is a way for the organizers to get to know you and understand why you want to participate.